adel-mamin/amast/libs/ao/README.rst

 The Active Object (AO) module provides a framework for implementing the Active Object design pattern in embedded systems and other concurrent environments.
-It facilitates the encapsulation of threads, event-driven state machines, and message queues to enable asynchronous communication and cooperative multitasking.
+It facilitates the encapsulation of tasks, event-driven state machines, and message queues to enable asynchronous communication and cooperative multitasking.